 A mediator is an intermediate variable.
-Many programmes are reckoned to work in terms of one causal change begetting another, and the standard black box analysis $(X \rightarrow Y)$ is replaced by one seeking the intermediate correlates of change $(X \rightarrow Y \rightarrow Z)$.
+Many programmes are reckoned to work in terms of one causal change begetting another, and the standard black box analysis $(X \to Y)$ is replaced by one seeking the intermediate correlates of change $(X \to Y \to Z)$ .
 For instance, a mentoring programme (X) for disadvantaged youth may induce better parental relationships (Y) and gains in this respect might be the trigger for improvements in behavioural and scholastic goals (Z), which are the intended aim of the programme (Rhodes et al., 2000).
 In general, any number of such intermediate factors may feature in programme implementation and, in the new mission, the efficacious causal pathways must be discovered if knowledge is to be reliably transferred.

 A moderator describes a context in which the causal efficacy of an intervention changes.
-They describe sub-population effects, which are commonplace in programme evaluation and lead to the intervention having a different effect in one subgroup ($G_1: X \rightarrow Y_1$) than another ($G_2: X \rightarrow Y_2$).
+They describe sub-population effects, which are commonplace in programme evaluation and lead to the intervention having a different effect in one subgroup $(G_1: X \to Y_1)$ than another $(G_2: X \to Y_2)$ .
 For instance, a welfare-to-work programme involving financial incentives to move off assistance, as well as help in finding a job, may be discovered to be more successful for male than female subjects.
 In general, a programme's effectiveness may vary across any number of subgroups, differentiated by any number of individual characteristics and societal locations, and - according to the revised mission - transferable knowledge requires such contextual specification.